2023 Most Popular Biomathematics & Bioinformatics Bachelor's Degree Schools

 Full Biomathematics & Bioinformatics at Loyola University Chicago Report

-With a ranking of #11, Washington University in St Louis did quite well on this year’s most popular schools for biomathematics and bioinformatics students working on their bachelor’s degree.
-WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.
+Washington University in St Louis did quite well in this year’s ranking of the most popular places for biomathematics and bioinformatics students to get a bachelor’s degree.
+It came in at #11 on the list.
+WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.

 Of the 18 students majoring in biomathematics at WUSTL, 28% are male and 72% are female.